Today’s burning question…what is power yoga?!?

+Hi, I’m Alli.
 I’ve been one of the voices behind the bulldog blog for a few years now, and I’m always learning about the world of yoga and wellness.
+Today, I’ve been asked to give you the down low on the question “what is power yoga?”

 When I joined the bulldog team, I was pretty much a total yoga newbie, but since then, I’ve absorbed a lot of info.

 Because my yoga education has been a sort of organic process, I realize occasionally that I don’t necessarily know the “official” definitions for some pretty basic terms.
-Recently, for example, I found myself wondering:
+Recently, for example, I found myself wondering about something I keep reading and hearing about — power yoga.

 As an official writer for a yoga brand, rest assured that I am not proud to admit this.
 But remember — there’s no such thing as a stupid question!